Background pattern

 Do not freeze.

-Chemical and physical stability has been demonstrated during the use of the reconstituted solution for 24 hours at +22°C. If not used immediately, storage periods and conditions before use are the responsibility of the user and should not exceed 24 hours, including the duration of treatment.
+Chemical and physical stability of the reconstituted solution has been demonstrated for 24 hours at +22°C. If not used immediately, storage times and conditions before use are the responsibility of the user and should not exceed 24 hours, including the duration of treatment.

-The solution can be disposed of with wastewater without causing any harm to the environment.
+The solution can be disposed of with wastewater without causing harm to the environment.

-Do not use this medication if you observe damage to the product or particles in the solution.
+Do not use this medicine if you notice damage to the product or particles in the solution.
 All seals must be intact.

 The active principles before reconstitution are: